tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 we can run it manually by clicking "Trigger"... and selecting our `async` transport.

 Jump back to the dashboard.
-We can see it ran successfully, took 58ms, and consumed 31MB of memory.
+Itt ran successfully, took 58ms, and consumed 31MB of memory.
 Click "Details" to see even more information!
 "Time in Queue", "Time to Handle", timestamps... lots of good stuff.